How Angela Rayner went from Labour working-class hero to mired in tax scandal

 Ms Rayner also faced criticism after a video emerged of her dancing in a DJ booth in Ibiza while on holiday, defending herself by saying: “I’m working class, I like a dance.”

-The deputy PM has long been in the crossheirs of Tory MPs after she described Conservatives as “scum” at the Labour’s annual conference in 2021.
+The deputy PM has long been in the crosshairs of Tory MPs after she described Conservatives as “scum” at the Labour’s annual conference in 2021.

 She later apologised “unreservedly” for the remarks, but has never lived them down among Conservative opponents in the Commons.